Reading Time: 11 minutes

 Looking to buy a used car?
 When you are looking for a good price on a used car, you might just find a sweet ride on Craigslist used cars listings.

 Similarly, if you’re looking to sell your used car, you can use Craigslist or eBay.
-Craigslist cars for sale by owner tend to fetch better prices than you might get from working through a dealer.
+Cars for sale by owner tend to fetch better prices than you might get from working through a dealer.

 Since almost every working adult and most families rely on a car to get from point A to point B, we at Nationwide Auto Transportation understand just how special your vehicle is to you.
-In this guide, we will look at the various elements of buying and selling cars and trucks on Craigslist without getting scammed.
+In this guide, we will look at the various elements of buying and selling cars and trucks on on the site without getting scammed.

 What are Craigslist Scams?